 Estimate Travel Time: 3 Hours (60kms) Leaving the hills for the plains, we stop for the night at the Mudumalai Wildlife Sanctuary.
 Mudumalai or "Ancient Hill Range" is situated at the base of the Nilgiri Hills.
 The sanctuary, provides one of the most important refuges for the elephant and bison in India.
 The park encompasses some 320 sq kms of undulating terrain and varrying vegetation.
 There is a rich diversity of wildlife within the sanctaury including Nilgiri tahr, sambar, tiger, spotted deer, flying squirrel.
 And more than 120 species of birds, including heron, stork, egret, kite, falcon, peafowl, woodpecker, drongo and the warbler will keep the keen bird watchers happy.
 We spend part of the afternoon on a short safari spotting the variety of wildlife within the park.

-Day 19, Estimate Travel Time: 4 Hours (110kms) Leaving our wildlife adventure we now imagine life as a Maharaja on a guided tour of the Mysore Palace, formerly the seat of the famed Wodeyar Maharajas of Mysore.
+Estimate Travel Time: 4 Hours (110kms) Leaving our wildlife adventure we now imagine life as a Maharaja on a guided tour of the Mysore Palace, formerly the seat of the famed Wodeyar Maharajas of Mysore.
 Later, join the throngs of pilgrims at Chamundi Hills, with its Chamundeswari Temple on top, and Nandi the Bull (the bull the god Shiva rides) a short walk below.
 Visit the Devaraja fruit and vegetable market, which is certainly one of the most colorful in India or maybe join in a yoga class at one of the many institutes.
 On Day 20 we have an option to Somnathpur one of the most famous Hoysala Temples in India.
 The temple is in excellent condition and has frescoed exteriors with episodes from the epics (Ramayana and Mahabrahata).
 Along with sandalwood products, silk and crafts, Mysore is also famous for its celebration of the ten-day Navaratri (Dasara) festival held every year.
 According to Hindu mythology, the area around Mysore city was once the domain of the demon king Mahishasura, who grew too powerful and began to wreak havoc on the world.
 The Goddess Chamundeshwari defeated the demon, and became known as Mahishasura Mardhini (Slayer of Mahisha).
 It is this battle and the victory that are commemorated by the annual nine-day Navaratri festival.
 It is because of this legend that the temple of the Goddess Chamundeshwari, located atop Chamundi Hills, is such an important place of pilgrimage.
 Of the 14000 metric tonnes of mulberry silk produced annually in India, Karnataka produces 9000, contributing nearly 70% of the country's total; most of this comes from the Mysore district.
 Go to see the local silkworm-rearing industry (seasonal) or simply haggle in the markets for clothing or raw material—this is the place for silk!
 Mysore is also a popular destination for spiritual tourism, with many yoga instructors drawing international students for extended yoga programs, teachers of Sanskrit, kirtan chant, Ayurveda and other yogic forms also readily available.
-We head to the train station in the evening of Day 21 to catch our overnight sleeper train to Chennai.

 Estimate Travel Time: 4.5 Hours (130kms) Drive to Thekkady (4 hours).
 Thekkady, adjacent to Periyar National park is the spice capital of India, The rolling hills around the region grow some of the finest cardamoms in the world and are aptly called Cardamom hills, exotic spices like cloves, pepper (black gold), nutmeg, cinammon and a lot of medicinal herbs.
 We do a guided tour of the spice plantations and Tea factory over here.
 Periyar National Park is primarily famous for Elephants and wild buffaloes which can be seen if you are lucky on an optional early morning boat ride at the Periyar Lake.